-I'm Chaela Stewart, licensed Marriage and Family Therapist.
-I work systemically and experientially, using attachment theory as the basis of how I facilitate increased connection between family members.
-My work is primarily influenced by Emotionally Focused Therapy for Couples (EFT), Stan Tatkin, PsyD (PACT), and Dr. Gordon Neufeld.
+I'm Chaela Stewart, licensed Marriage and Family Therapist and owner of Connecting Couples Therapy, a group therapy practice.
+We each have a little different style, but we all work systemically and experientially, using attachment theory as the basis of how we facilitate increased connection between family members.
+Our work is primarily influenced by Dr. Sue Johnson’s Emotionally Focused Therapy for Couples (EFT), Stan Tatkin, PsyD’s Psychobiological Approach to Couples Therapy (PACT), and the parenting work of Dr. Gordon Neufeld.

-My style is present and empathetic.
-I care deeply for each client that I work with and I honor each person's story, both the strengths and challenges.
-From a place of compassion I tune in to the experience of my clients and I help them access somatic experiences that the body is holding as well as confront learned ways of defending that are no longer working.
-Prioritizing a strong therapeutic relationship with my clients, I walk the line between lovingly drawing out feelings, fears, and somatic experiences in the body that need healing, and gently confronting defenses and reactions that are no longer serving.
-I help clients address what is holding them back from potential growth and intimacy.
-I deeply see my clients for who they are, and I call them to greater capacity both within themselves and within their relationship.
-I do this safely and through modeling an authentic relationship with clients in the room.
+Our style is present and empathetic.
+By caring deeply for each client that we work with and honoring each person's story, both the strengths and challenges, we treat you from a place of compassion.
+By tuning into the experience of each client we help them access somatic experiences that the body is holding, as well as confront learned ways of defending that are no longer working.
+Prioritizing a strong therapeutic relationship with clients, we drawing out feelings, fears, and experiences that need healing.
+Our goal is to help clients address what is holding them back from potential growth and intimacy.
+With therapy, clients can be deeply seen for who they are.
+We then work with clients to call them to greater capacity both within themselves and within their relationships.
+We do this safely and through modeling an authentic relationship.

 Individuals are all part of a larger system, where their fears and vulnerabilities are